fac/ruby-gem-push-action/README.md

     - name: Push Gem
       uses: fac/ruby-gem-push-action@v1
       with:
-        package-glob: build/special.gem
+        gem-glob: build/special.gem
 ```

-### release

-Whether to push new release versions of the gem.
-Defaults to true.

 ### pre-release

-Whether to push new pre-release versions of the gem.
-Defaults to true.
+Whether to push new pre-release versions of the gem and ignore releases, instead of the normal, push prod releases but ignore pre-release.

-### tag-release
+### tag

 When true (the default), after pushing a new gem version tag the repo with
 the version number prefixed with `v`. e.g. after pushing version `0.1.0`, the
 tag will be `v0.1.0`.
-This is the same behavior as `gem tag`, but internally
+This is the same behavior as `gem tag`.
+(Internally
-implemented to work with older gem versions.
+implemented to work with older gem versions and around bugs that caused tags for failed pushes, which then blocked re-pushing.

 The tag commit and push will be made as the author of the commit being tagged.